Marsu4ever/minishell/README.md

 # minishell
 A shell that mimics bash.
 A collab project with usmanUA (github).

 You read that right.
-This is a recreated bash, it does just about everything our friend bash does.
+This is a recreated bash, it does just about everything our dear friend **bash** does.

 **How to run**:
 1. Write into terminal - ./minishell